CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

-This is a departure from existing practice in the BFD database schema.
+**Drawback 1:** This is a departure from existing practice in the BFD database schema.

 As such it creates code and design differences that could trip up new developers.
 However this is offset by:
 - The database schema is greatly simplified.
 - The likelihood of schema migrations being needed for future RDA API changes are greatly reduced.
 - The implementation is simple to understand and would work as-is with other entities in the future if desired.

-Postgresql JSONB columns store the full JSON in binary form.
+**Drawback 2:** Postgresql JSONB columns store the full JSON in binary form.

 This increases storage reqirements for the schema since the field names in the JSON are repeated in every record.
 The same benchmark that measured faster ingestion rates also measured increased storage requirements:
 - Storage per FISS claim increased from 1,460 bytes per claim to 1,958.